Frequently asked questions (FAQs)

 • We don't have a built-in language translation, but because Oxford Digital is web-based and can be accessed from any browser, plugins and extensions like Google Translate will work.

-• For Phase 1, the instructional language we use has been designed to be as accessible as possible, for both learners who are at the early stages of learning to read and also for ESOL learners.
+• For Phase 1, the instructional language we use has been designed to be as accessible as possible, for both learners who are at the early stages of learning to read and for those who are ESOL learners.

-• The 'Read to me' function on the Student Dashboard also supports learners with reading challenges.
+• The 'Read to me' function on the Student Dashboard supports learners with reading challenges.

 • Every student book includes a glossary of mathematical terms to support the development of mathematical literacy.